cocos/cocos-docs/en/concepts/scene/light/lightType/spot-light.md

 For the Spotlight component interface, please refer to [SpotLight API](__APIDOC__/en/#/docs/3.4/en/component-light/Class/SpotLight).

-> **Note**: Starting with v3.5, **Spotlight Shadows** are separate from the Scene Settings panel and are no longer affected by the Global Shadows parameter.
+> **Note**: Starting with v3.5, **Spotlight Shadows** are separated from the Scene Settings panel and are no longer affected by the Global Shadows parameter.

 ## Spotlight Properties